 Reasons for Chanting

 Although I’d had to shelve the idea it didn’t go away, probably because some morphic resonance was involved.
-Unknown to me at that time Cynthia Bourgeault had already suggested it in print some years earlier.
+Unknown to me at that time the Rev. Cynthia Bourgeault had already suggested it in print some years earlier.
 There are sound reasons for this which is why chanting is an important practice in most, if not all, of the world’s spiritual traditions.

 - At a purely practical level chanting is a valuable teaching tool.
 Most people find that singing words makes them more memorable.
 A good melody can spring up in your mind when you are relaxed doing something else, bringing the words with it.
 This gives you additional opportunities to ponder their meaning.
 The repetitive nature of chant amplifies this effect.